 Drink driving in New Zealand

-Drink driving contributes significantly to vehicle crashes in New Zealand.
-It causes an average of 77 road deaths, 436 serious injuries and 1252 minor injuries each year.
+Drink driving contributes significantly to motor vehicle crashes in New Zealand.
+It is a contributing factor in crashes that result in an average of 72 road deaths, 406 serious injuries and 1151 minor injuries each year.

-Alcohol interlock sentences have been available as a sentencing option since September 2012.
-The sentence is one of a range of sentences available to the courts for people convicted of drink-drive offences.
+Alcohol interlock sentences have been available as a sentencing optionfor the courts since September 2012.
+The sentence is one of a range of sentences available to the courts for people convicted of some repeat or high alcohol level drink-drive offences.

 Alcohol interlocks are very effective as a public safety measure, as they physically prevent an offender from driving after drinking.
-However, only around 2 percent of eligible offenders have received the sentence since it became available.
+Under the previous discretionary sentence

-Since being introduced, interlocks have been funded by offenders themselves.
-Interlocks cost between $2,400 and $2,800 for a 12-month interlock sentence.
+Interlocks cost between $2,500 to $3,100 for a 12-month interlock sentence.
 This cost comprises driver licensing fees, interlock installation and removal fees, and monthly rental costs.

-The Government has announced that the interlock sentence will become mandatory for elligable offenders.
 Once an offender has received the mandatory alcohol interlock sentence, they need to apply to the NZ Transport Agency for an alcohol interlock licence.
-Once they have an alcohol interlock licence, they will need to use a vehicle fitted with an interlock for at least 12 months.
+After receiving an alcohol interlock licence, they will need to use a motor vehicle fitted with an interlock for at least 12 months.

 After the interlock is removed, the offender must apply for a zero-alcohol licence.
 The zero-alcohol licence must be held for three years.
 This means that the licence holder cannot drive with any alcohol in their breath or blood.

-A mandatory alcohol interlock sentence will not prevent the courts from giving additional sentences, such as fines and imprisonment, should the circumstances of the offence merit it.
+A mandatory alcohol interlock sentence will not prevent the courts from giving additional sentences, such as fines and imprisonment, should the circumstances of the offending merit it.